kobzevvv/candidates-video-answers/application-form/readme.md

 # 📄 Candidate Self-Evaluation Form

-This module generates a dynamic Typeform-based self-evaluation form for job applicants based on the job description and must-have requirements.
+This module generates a dynamic Typeform-based self-evaluation form for job applicants based on the job description and Non-Public-extra-job-details requirements.

 It is the first step in the candidate journey, and its goal is to:
 - Filter out candidates who clearly don’t meet the core requirements